All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 Photo 7

-Also in the photos presented earlier (Photo 4.5), we see traditional row (terrace) houses (2–3 floors), which are built of red or dark brown brick, have pitched roofs and are closely spaced.
-They make up a large part of the older or historic residential streets of the city.
+Also in the photos presented earlier (Photo 4,5), we see traditional row (terraced) houses (2–3 floors), built of red or dark brown brick, with pitched roofs and closely spaced together.
+They make up a significant part of the older or historic residential streets of the city.

-In some of these areas, among the dense buildings, it is noticeable that the streets are quite narrow and not always abundantly landscaped with large trees, limited only to individual bushes or lawns along the sidewalks.
-Because of this, the main shadow cover is not created by green spaces, but directly from the shadow of houses.
+In some of these areas among the dense development, it is noticeable that the streets are quite narrow and not always richly landscaped with large trees, limited only to individual bushes or lawns along the sidewalks.
+Because of this, the main shade cover is created not by green plantings, but directly from the shadows of the buildings.

-The number of individual private houses and villas is smaller compared to apartment and row houses.
-These are architecturally distinct structures, mostly surrounded by open green areas without high fences or without them at all.
+The number of individual private houses and villas is smaller compared to apartment buildings and row houses.
+These are architecturally expressive structures, mostly surrounded by open green areas without high fences or completely without them.

 Photo 8